 Whether you like to shop online or in stores, taking advantage of coupons can help save you money on your purchases.
 Thanks to coupon websites, you are no longer limited to the Sunday paper for coupons that will help you save money on the products you buy.

 These sites will allow you to have coupons that you can print out, as well as coupon codes you can scan right at the store checkout register from your smartphone.

 Here are some of the top coupon sites that can help save you money on everything from clothing to personal goods and more.

-RetailMeNot’s website boasts over 500,000 coupons for over 50,000 stores.
+RetailMeNot’s website has over 500,000 coupons for over 50,000 stores.
 You can search for coupons with them by going online from your computer.
 RetailMeNot can save you money in a variety of ways.